Acute Aortic Dissection

 Emergency Department Care

-The mortality rate of patients with aortic dissection is 1-2% per hour for the first 24-48 hours.
-Initial therapy should begin when the diagnosis is suspected.
-This includes 2 large-bore intravenous lines (IVs), oxygen, respiratory monitoring, and monitoring of cardiac rhythm, blood pressure, and urine output.
+The mortality rate of patients with aortic dissection is 1-2% per hour for the first 24-48 hours and up to 50% in the first week.
+[1] Initial therapy should begin when the diagnosis is suspected.
+This includes two large-bore intravenous lines (IVs), oxygen, respiratory monitoring, and monitoring of cardiac rhythm, blood pressure, and urine output.

 Clinically, the patient must be assessed frequently for hemodynamic compromise, mental status changes, neurologic or peripheral vascular changes, and development or progression of carotid, brachial, and femoral bruits.